Azure/onboarding-guidance/Portal/POC Scenario-HTTPS.md

 # POC Scenario 1: Deploying Website on Azure IaaS VMs - HTTPS

 # Abstract
-To deploy website using HTTPS, follow all steps from [HTTP scenario](https://github.com/Azure/onboarding-guidance/blob/master/Portal/POC%20Scenario-HTTP.md), once that done complete the steps mentioend below.
+To deploy website using HTTPS, complete the steps first from [HTTP scenario](https://github.com/Azure/onboarding-guidance/blob/master/Portal/POC%20Scenario-HTTP.md), once that done, proceed to the steps mentioend below.
+Steps mentioned below only covers configuration needed on Azure side, it doesn't cover the steps that are needed to procure and install certificate on the VMs.
+These steps are beyond the scope of this document, and its exactly same as doing it in on-premises VMs.

 # Learning objectives
 After completing the exercises in this module, you will be able to:
-* Create a Resource Group
-* Create a Virtual Network
-* Create multiple virtual machines
+* Run HTTPS site on Azure IaaS VMs

 # Prerequisite